 Research and Thesis Each candidate, while in residence at The University of Vermont, must complete an acceptable original research project which contributes new knowledge or techniques in his academic field.
 Each candidate must enroll in a minimum of twenty credits of thesis research.
+Only a member of the Graduate Faculty may supervise thesis research for the Ph.D.

-In order to be eligible for an advanced degree in a particular academic year, a doctoral candidate must submit four copies of his thesis to the Graduate College by the date specified in Guidelines for Thesis Writing which is available from the office of the Dean, however, each department may stipulate an earlier deadline.
+In order to be eligible for an advanced degree in a particular academic year, a doctoral candidate must submit four copies of his thesis to the Graduate College by the date specified in Guidelines for Thesis Writing which is available from the office of the Dean.
+However, each department may stipulate an earlier deadline.

-The thesis must be prepared and submitted in compliance with the detailed instruction sheet which is obtained in the Office of the Graduate College.
+The thesis must be prepared and submitted in compliance with the detailed instruction sheet which is obtained in the Office of the Graduate College at least two weeks prior to the oral defense.

 Thesis Examining Committee Upon submission of the completed thesis, the Dean of the Graduate College will approve a Thesis Committee, appointed by the department, for the oral examination of the candidate.
-The Committee shall consist of the Dean, as chairman, the members of the Studies Committee, and at least two faculty members from outside of the department who will be nominated by the chairman of the department concerned for a total membership of six.
+The Committee shall consist of the members of the Studies Committee, and at least two faculty members from outside of the department who will be nominated by the chairman of the department concerned for a total membership of six.
+One of the outside members will be designated chairman by the Graduate Dean.
 The acceptability of the thesis will be determined by the Thesis Examining Committee.

 - (a) A comprehensive written examination in the field of study must be passed by the candidate at least six months before the thesis is submitted.
 This examination will be prepared by the department concerned, in consultation with the candidate's Studies Committee.
-One re-examination only will be permitted. - (b) An oral examination, in which the candidate will be expected to defend his thesis, will be scheduled no sooner than one month after the thesis has been submitted to the department.
-One reexamination only will be permitted.
+One re-examination only will be permitted. - (b) An oral examination, in which the candidate will be expected to defend his thesis, must be successfully completed.
+One re-examination only will be permitted.